Ak-ashutosh/Amazon-Clone/README.md

 # Amazon-Clone
-Try to make an Amazon Clone using HTML &amp; CSS
+Try to make an Amazon Clone using HTML &amp; CSS.